COP26 agrees deal aimed at averting climate catastrophe, after late drama - Up News Info

 Yet even $100 billion a year is far short of poorer countries’ actual needs, which could hit $300 billion by 2030 in adaptation costs alone, according to the United Nations, in addition to economic losses from crop failure or climate-related disasters.

-(Additional reporting by William James, Elizabeth Piper, Simon Jessop, Andrea Januta and Richard Valdmanis; Writing by Kevin Liffey Editing by Katy Daigle and Frances Kerry)
+(Additional reporting by Elizabeth Piper, Jake Spring, Simon Jessop, Andrea Januta and Richard Valdmanis; Writing by Kevin Liffey; Editing by Katy Daigle, Frances Kerry and Daniel Wallis)

 Advertisement